AlexThomp1/AlexThomp1.github.io/project1.md

 ## UI Design

-Almost every program requires user interaction, even command-line programs.
-Include in this section the tasks the user can complete and what the program does.
-You don't need to include how it works here; that information may go in the project description or in an additional section, depending on its significance.

 The program after launch asks the user to enter a password (see Fig 1.), and once the correct password is entered, a menu of options are displayed (see Fig 2.).
 The user types one of the options displayed, which is usually done from top to bottom.
 If the user types "Add Customer", they are prompted to enter the customer name (see Fig 3.).
 If the user types "Add Coffee", they are prompted to enter the customer name (see Fig 4.) and other information asked related to the coffee.
 If the user types "Edit Customer", they are prompted with options to edit the customer's name and remove the customer (see Fig 5.).